Insights

 Here are a few strategic RCS objectives that we’ve seen brands have success with:

-One of the game-changing aspects of RCS messaging is that your brand’s visual identity will be baked into every message.
-But it’s only one step to show people your brand – you need to tell it to them as well.
+Your brand’s visual identity is key, but it’s only one step to show people your brand – you need to tell it to them as well.
 This is where a consistent brand voice, tone, and messaging play a key role.

 You’ll want to define a few things as you put together your strategy: